-8.2.2 TC/label sink processes
+8.2.2 TC/Label sink processes

-Figure 8-4 - TC/label sink processes
+Figure 8-4 - TC/Label sink processes in Mode 1

-Figure 8-4 shows the TC/label sink processes.
+Figure 8-4 shows the TC/Label sink processes when MI_Mode is set to Mode 1.
 These processes are performed on a frame-per-frame basis.

-De-interleave process: De-interleave the MPLS-TP traffic units and forwards each of its client-specific process #m based on the value in the label field of the traffic unit.
-The relation between the client-specific process (CSP) and the MPLS label value is provided by Label[1..M].
+De-interleave process: De-interleave the MPLS-TP traffic units and forwards each of their client-specific process #m based on the value in the Label field of the traffic unit.
+The relation between the CSP and MPLS label value is provided by Label[1..M].